We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Citizens of Denmark can convert, buy, and sell cryptocurrencies with fiat.
 Supported payment methods are:

-There are 3 Bitcoin ATMs in Denmark, all located in Copenhagen.
+We researched and found that there are 3 Bitcoin ATMs in Denmark, all located in Copenhagen.
 One in each of The Dubliner locations (one at Ny Østergade 14, and one at Amagertorv 5), as well as the Ahaaa!
 Det Arabiske Madhus! located at Nørrebrogade 51.

 You can use our Bitcoin ATM finder tool to find the one nearest you.